Harissh77/IATF/README.md

 # Disaster And Recovery Test

 Objective :
 Verify the ability to recover critical systems and data in the event of a disaster or outage.
-Conducting regular DR testing ensures your organization's ability to recover from disasters and maintain business continuity.
+Conducting regular DR testing ensures organization's ability to recover from disasters and maintain business continuity.

 Scope: